Integrate Single Sign-On (SSO)

 Cloudflare Zero Trust allows you to integrate your organization’s identity providers (IdPs) with Cloudflare Access.
 Your team can simultaneously use multiple providers, reducing friction when working with partners or contractors.

-Adding an identity provider as a login method requires configuration both on the and with the identity provider itself.
+Adding an identity provider as a login method requires configuration both in Zero Trust and with the identity provider itself.
 Consult our IdP-specific documentation to learn more about what you need to set up.

 In the Login methods card, click Add new.